layfellow/cpanel-cli/CONTRIBUTING.rst

 Then edit ``cpanelrc.test`` and set:

 - The hostname of your cPanel instance
-- A username with administrator role (this is necessary for some tests)
+- The username of your cPanel account
 - An `API token`_ associated to that username

 **Token-based authentication is the only supported authentication method.**